 Grab a screwdriver and get to work.
-We’ll note first, however, that all fans are different and your first move should be to read the instructions before taking anything apart.
+Note that all fans are different and your first move should be to read the instructions before taking anything apart.

 3. Wipe everything down

-4. Give the grill a good rinse
+4. Clean the grill

 If your fan's grill is suitable for washing, then this will undoubtedly be the most efficient way to get to everything in the nooks and crannies.